markmirandilla/Sentinel/readme.md

 To Do:
 * Implement Throttle
-* Create Artisan 'publish' command (per Issue #11)
-* Create "Blank Theme"
-* Sort out Mail::queue vs. Queue:push
 * Admins should be able to create new users
 * Newly Regiserted users need to be assigned a default group. (via config?)
+* Create "Blank Theme"
+* Sort out Mail::queue vs. Queue::push
 * Remove hardcoded English language strings in Bootstrap views
+* Unit Tests.
+Like whoa.
+* Create Artisan 'publish' command (per Issue #11)

 ---